What is grading?

 The review process is iterative and requires the applicant to respond to comments made by Permit Sonoma staff.
 The comments made by Permit Sonoma staff are typically requests for more information but may include revisions to the project to comply with SCC.
 Once all comments are adequately addressed, the applicant submits revised grading plans and/or specifications directly to the reviewer.
 This process continues until the grading plans and specifications comply with SCC and are approved by Permit Sonoma staff.
 Grading plans should have sufficient detail and clarity to meet county standards and to facilitate plan checking, construction, and inspections.

 How can I find out the status of my grading permit application?

 Applicants may check the status of their grading permit application online by visiting the Permit Sonoma Online Permitting Tool.
 Applicants may also visit Permit Sonoma’s Engineering customer service cubicle in person or call at (707) 565-2268 during normal Public Lobby hours.

 What happens after a grading permit is issued?

 Work approved under an issued grading permit may begin after a pre-construction consultation is conducted.
 An issued grading permit is valid for a term of three years from the time the grading permit is approved and all outstanding permit fees are paid, unless otherwise determined by Permit Sonoma staff.
-The grading permit, job card, and approved grading plans must be present and accessible by Permit Sonoma inspection staff at the project site at all times during active work.
+The approved grading plans and associated documents must be present and accessible by Permit Sonoma inspection staff at the project site at all times during active work.
 All grading permits include work that must be inspected and approved by Permit Sonoma inspection staff.